-The Euronext Group provides exchange listing, trading, post-trade and related services in Europe.
-The Company operates regulated markets and multilateral trading facilities (MTFs) in seven European countries (Belgium, France, Ireland, Italy, the Netherlands, Norway, and central banks and finance ministries as appropriate.
+The Euronext group provides exchange listing, trading, post-trade and related services in Europe.
+The Company operates regulated markets and multilateral trading facilities ("MTFs") in seven European countries (Belgium, France, Ireland, Italy, the Netherlands, Norway, and Portugal).
+The Group operates these venues under a regulatory licence, under national legislation implementing MiFID II/ MiFIR granted to the local market operator and the relevant National Competent Authority ("NCA") or Ministry when appropriate.
+Each market operator is subject to the national laws and regulations supervised by the NCAs, central banks and finance ministries as appropriate.
 As part of their regular supervision, NCA's perform from time-to-time audits, inspections and on-site visits.
 This may lead to recommendations or other measures as appropriate.